-The Extenuating Circumstances panel shall process an application as soon as a full submission has been received.
+RCOG Examinations Department staff shall process an application as soon as a full submission has been received.
 Acknowledgement of receipt will be provided within two working days of receipt of the candidate submission.
 The process shall take no more than 20 working days.
 Candidates can expect a decision within 20 working days after they have received the receipt email from RCOG Examinations.